IN THIS ARTICLE

 In O3DE Editor locate your asset in Asset Browser.
 If you don’t have an asset of your own, you can type

-fbxinto the search field at the top of asset browser and use one of the provided
+fbxinto the search field at the top of Asset Browser and use one of the

 If your asset has already been processed, you might see a preview image of the asset, and a list of product assets below the